What Is a Buy to Let mortgage?

 Better for basic rate taxpayers

-Mortgage interest relief restricted to 20% credit
+mortgage interest relief restricted to 20% credit

 Rental profits taxed at marginal rate (up to 45%)